Friends of Locke Park, Barnsley. email@example.com Registered Charity 1167140

 Locke Park parkrun and junior parkrun

 Money raised by FOLP helped set up the weekly parkrun for adults in 2011 and supported by Public Health set up the junior parkrun in 2014.

 We asked lots of people what they wanted and a multi-

-These are being provided in 2016.
-The former is from section 106 money and the latter from ward alliance funding.
+These are now being well used in Locke Park.
+The former was funded from section 106 money and the latter from ward alliance funding.